Where to Get Assistance with iRIS

 - On the IRB application you will see several sections with the word “required”.
 These sections must be completed in order for the system to allow your application to be properly submitted.
 If a section is not applicable, answer it as N/A. Do not leave it unanswered.

 - Remember to upload all of your documents.
-These include consent form (s), dissertation, any advertisements, all survey instruments, interview instruments, etc., which you should create on your computer.
+These include consent form (s), dissertation, any recruitment material, all survey instruments, interview guides, etc., which you should create on your computer.
 If your research is funded, you will also need to upload your grant.
-(You do not need to upload all the documents in the table of Required Documents in IRBWise).

 - The protocol must be routed from the student/study personnel (if applicable) to the PI (principal investigator).
 The PI will then route the study to the department head or chair.
 Once the department head or chair has endorsed the protocol, the department chair or PI can submit it to the IRB.